vertigis/meridian-design/docs/design-language.md

 ### Hover

 A hover state cannot rely on a color change as the only indication that it is being hovered due to users that may be colorblind or have other visual impairments.
-In our applications we will typically add a border along with a color change to be WCAG compliant.
-Hover states always include a styling change, and the background color will get a gradient.
+In our applications we will typically add a border along one side with a background gradient color change to be WCAG compliant.

 ![list](/img/list/selected-item.png "Hover Item State")